Yug3ne/Yug3ne/README.md

 # 💫 About Me:
-I'm currently leaning full-stack development<br>I'm  heavily invested in Javascript-React  and Python-Flask with a transition to Django<br>I also have an interest in mobile development with React-Native<br><br>
+I'm currently leaning full-stack development<br>I'm  heavily invested in Javascript-React  at The moment I am learning Java so as to get into Spring boot and Android development<br>I also have an interest in mobile development with React-Native<br><br>

 ## 🌐 Socials: